StockHolding Corporation of India: Domestic presence

-SHCIL has over 200 branches and in 141 cities around India.
+StockHolding has over 200 branches and in 141 cities around India.

 GIFT IFSC presence

-SHCIL's subsidiary, StockHolding Securities IFSC Limited, is operating out of India's first International Financial Services Centre at GIFT City, Gandhinagar, Gujarat, catering to EFIs (Eligible Foreign Investors), FPIs & NRIs from FATF compliant jurisdictions as of now.
+StockHolding's subsidiary, StockHolding Securities IFSC Limited, is operating out of India's first International Financial Services Centre at GIFT City, Gandhinagar, Gujarat, catering to EFIs (Eligible Foreign Investors), FPIs & NRIs from FATF compliant jurisdictions as of now.

 E-Stamping

 The main e-stamping facility was opened on 3 July 2008 in New Delhi, India and was inaugurated by Chief Minister Sheila Dikshit.

 The goal of the e-stamp was to "prevent paper and process-related fraudulent practices" according to the SHICL chairman and managing director at that time, RC Razdan.

 It implemented the e-stamping facility in five cities of Gujarat – Ahmedabad, Gandhinagar, Surat, Rajkot and Baroda – as well as Bangalore, in March 2008.

 Products and services

-Stock Holding offers numerous financial services along three main branches: personal, corporate and custodial services.
+StockHolding offers numerous financial services along three main branches: personal, corporate and custodial services.

 Personal services

 Some of the personal services they offer include: